 On Yahoo message boards, some people criticized Sam for going public with his sexual orientation, with one anonymous commentator accusing him of trying to gain publicity for "deviant behavior," and another arguing that Sam should not be allowed in the same locker room as male teammates.

 Sam decided to make the announcement after it became apparent about two weeks ago that NFL scouts were questioning his sexual orientation, said Los Angeles publicist Howard Bragman, whom Sam hired to help him handle the disclosure.

 "This was getting out there, whether we announced it or not.
 Pro scouts knew it," Bragman told Reuters.
 "He's not looking at history.
 He is just looking to tell his story and play football."

-Bragman said after making the announcement Sunday, Sam was trying to stay out of the spotlight and was spending his time at a practice camp preparing for the draft, scheduled for May 8-10 at New York's Radio City Music Hall.
+Bragman said Sam was trying to stay out of the spotlight at a practice camp preparing for the draft, scheduled for May 8-10 at New York's Radio City Music Hall.
 Despite the support, he understands the news may hurt his draft opportunities.

 Sam, a 6-foot, 2-inch (188-cm), 260-pound (118-kg) pass rusher who graduated in December, was named Defensive Player of the Year in the Southeastern Conference (SEC) after leading the SEC with 11.5 sacks and 19 tackles for a loss.

 The NFL issued a statement applauding Sam's "honesty and courage and university spokesman Chad Moller said the attitude on and off campus toward Sam has been "overwhelmingly positive."

 "I'm not naive to think there hasn't been negative comments out there in the social media world, but it's really been a proud moment" for the school, said Moller.

 Robert Boland, a professor of sports management and sports law at New York University, said the issue could cause some teams to pass Sam over in the draft, but that Sam was talented enough to hold appeal to others.